kenstuddy/Studio-Ghibli-API-Fetcher/README.md

 # Studio-Ghibli-API-Fetcher
 Web application displaying movie descriptions and titles from a RESTful API.
-Created using PHP and JavaScript with jQuery and jQuery UI.
+Created using PHP and JavaScript with Vue (converted from jQuery and jQuery UI).

 # Requirements
 * PHP >= 7.0.0
+* Node >= 6.0.0
 * cURL PHP Extension

 # How to Install